-ITEM DESCRIPTION Blazer Navy blue with integral school badge on pocket Regulation House tie Navy blue with school badge and house stripes Pullover or cardigan Plain navy blue, no zips or logos, school regulation 'v' neck with tie showing.
-Round necks or sweatshirts are NOT permitted Outdoor coat or anorak Plain blue or black with no stripes, designs, patterns or slogans.
-Fur, leather, leather look, corduroy or denim are not permitted Bag A strong sensible bag for carrying books and equipment Trousers Black, straight style not tapered or flared.
-Straight leg and must be long enough to touch the shoe, NOT tight fitting or skinny, no additional decorations, no denim, cord, hipsters, or studs # Shirt White - plain standard style buttoned to the neck Skirt Trutex (or equivalent design) pleated navy with school badge at bottom regulation length = on or just above knee (no shorter than 5cm above the knee).
-Only available from recognised outfitters Socks Black Tights Opaque black, no patterns Shoes Plain black.
+Blazer Navy blue with integral school badge on pocket.
+Blazers must always be worn.
+The exception is during 'blazers in bags days', when students may carry blazers in their bags.
+Regulation House tie Navy blue with school badge and House stripes Jumper or cardigan Plain navy blue, no zips or logos, school regulation 'v' neck with tie showing.
+Round necks or sweatshirts are NOT permitted Outdoor coat Plain blue or black waterproof with no stripes, designs, patterns or slogans.
+Fur, leather, leather look, corduroy or denim are not permitted.
+Coats cannot be worn instead of a school blazer THE STATE OF THE S School Bag A strong sensible bag for carrying books and equipment.
+Bags must not have large buckles or protruding metal features.
+Trousers or shorts~ Black, straight style not tapered or flared.
+Straight leg and must be full length trousers, NOT tight fitting, skinny or flared, no additional decorations, no leggings, jeggings, combat trousers, denim, cord, hipsters, or studs ~ From September 2025 there will be the option to wear navy shorts with the Blue Coat logo (sold at Cat Ballou).
+Shirt White - plain standard style buttoned to the neck Skirt Pleated navy with school badge at bottom regulation length - on or just above knee (no shorter than 5cm above the knee).
+Only available from recognised outfitters.
+Jersey and stretch fabric skirts are not allowed.
+Socks Black Tights Opaque black, no patterns Shoes Plain black.
 Lace up or slip on.
-Brogues / low heels Not permitted = boots, boot style, canvas, logo or back or trainers
+Brogues / low heels permissible.
+Not permitted = boots, boot style, canvas, Crocs.
+Also, no logos or stripes, stiletto heels, sling back, sliders or trainers.
+If you buy shoes from a sports shop, it is likely NOT to be a permitted school shoe.
+Essential equipment Pens, pencils, rubber, ruler, scientific calculator, pencil case.
+Items to be placed on the desk in every lesson